SH3KKY/Strawberry-Rescue/README.md

 A tiny browser platformer built with **vanilla JavaScript** and an **HTML5 Canvas** — no engines, no frameworks.
 Collect strawberries, dodge spikes and slimes, hit checkpoint flags, and rescue the princess.
-Designed to be lightweight, responsive, and mobile-friendly (tap controls included).
+Designed to be lightweight, responsive, and mobile-friendly (WIP).

 ---